revanthkoduru/sangam/wp-content/plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec exact_date="5-10-2015"]**

 == Changelog ==

+= Version 2.5.15 =
+* Fixed: Importing calendar into Google Calendar wasn't working is some specific cases.
+* Fixed: Posterboard event end date wasn't being translated properly.

+= Version 2.5.14 =
+* Fixed: Some users reported there were not receiving notifications from frontend submissions.
+* Fixed: Some users were still experiencing the http_build_query() error even after upgrading the WordPress to version 2.6.1

+= Version 2.5.13 =
+* Fixed: Some users were still experiencing the http_build_query() error even after upgrading the WordPress to version 2.6.1

+= Version 2.5.12 =
+* Fixed: Importing calendar into Google Calendar wasn't working when calendar was using HTTPS protocol.

 = Version 2.5.11 =
 * Fixed: Duplication of recurrent events for events imported from Google Calendar.